Stuycs-K/project03-final-9-serryl-scanduram/DEVLOG.md

 Decided to create a chat program that works with different users on different computers because it could utilise concepts like forking and sockets, which are fresh in our minds.

 ### 2024-01-03 - Came up with technical details together
 Set up our files and started on the proposal.
+Started looking back through old labs (semaphores and signals)

 ## Player 2 Margaux